Fuel Tax Credit Calculator

-The tool below will perform a fuel tax credit calculation for you based on the current fuel tax credit rates from the ATO.
-Simply enter how many litres your operation uses, how much is for onroad vs. offroad purposes, and what proportion can actually be reconciled to the machine that consumed it.
+The tool below will perform a fuel tax credit calculation based on the ATO’s current fuel tax credit rates.
+Simply enter how many litres your operation uses per year, how much is for onroad vs. offroad purposes, and what proportion can actually be reconciled to the machine that consumed it.

 Fuel Tax Rebates and Rates from the ATO

 It is important to be able to calculate the potential Fuel Tax Credit rebate available to your organisation for Petrol or Diesel used for business purposes.
 With worldwide prices headed the way they are, companies need to maximise their ATO fuel credits.
 Fuel tax credits provide businesses with a credit for the fuel tax that’s included in the price of fuel used in:

 - Heavy Vehicles

 - Light Vehicles